 b.
-Contract Type, Program Period, and Available Funding

-The funding source will be philanthropic and WIOA funds.
+Contract Type, Program Period, and Available Funding The funding source will be philanthropic and/or WIOA funds depending on which funds are granted.
 Contracts executed as a result of this RFP will be paid through annual/bi-annual grant cycle for philanthropic funds and cost reimbursement based on the scope of work for negotiated services and outcomes for WIOA funds.
-EmployIndy will contract up to a maximum of \$100,000 under this solicitation over a period of 8 months.
+EmployIndy will contract up to a minimum of \$1,200,000 for multiple awards under this solicitation over a period of 12 months.
+Applicants are encouraged to submit a funding proposal between \$50,000 and \$200,000.

-The contract period for this RFP will begin on or about November 1, 2018 through June 30, 2019, with the possibility to extend contracts and services for up to two successive years through June 30, 2021.
+The contract period for this RFP will begin on or about January, 2021 through December 31, 2021, with the possibility to extend contracts and services for up to two successive years through June 30, 2023.
 Actual contract dates will be set through contract negotiation.